Dear R eaders:

 immortality."

-Orra's names on a tall granite obelisk nearby
+Edward's and Orra's names on a tall granite

-"The cross in nature and nature in the
+up the man: "The cross in nature and

-are the graves of Orra's family, the Whites,
+monument are the graves of Orra's family, the

-marked by a row of badly eroded stones for her
+Whites, marked by a row of badly eroded stones

-sister, all of whom passed away decades before
+one sister, all of whom passed away decades

-Orra.
-But one grave is missing here, that of
+before Orra.
+But one grave is missing here,

 Ruth Sherman was born in